Vienna Convention on Road Traffic

 The Convention on Road Traffic, commonly known as the Vienna Convention on Road Traffic, is an international treaty designed to facilitate international road traffic and to increase road safety by establishing standard traffic rules among the contracting parties.
 The convention was agreed upon at the United Nations Economic and Social Council's Conference on Road Traffic (7 October – 8 November 1968) and concluded in Vienna on 8 November 1968.
-It came into force on 21 May 1977.
 This conference also produced the Convention on Road Signs and Signals.
-The Convention had amendments on 3 September 1993 and 28 March 2006.
+The convention had amendments on 3 September 1993 and 28 March 2006.
 There is a European Agreement supplementing the Convention on Road Traffic (1968), which was concluded in Geneva on 1 May 1971.

 Contracting parties

 The Vienna Convention on Road Traffic was concluded at Vienna on 8 November 1968.
 Since its entry into force on 21 May 1977, in signatory countries ("Contracting Parties") it replaces previous road traffic conventions, notably the 1949 Geneva Convention on Road Traffic, in accordance with Article 48 of the convention.
-As of October 2022, the convention has been ratified by 87 countries, but those who have not ratified the convention may still be parties to the 1949 Geneva Convention on Road Traffic.
+As of October 2022, the convention has been ratified by 86 countries, but those who have not ratified the convention may still be parties to the 1949 Geneva Convention on Road Traffic.
 Ireland, Canada, the United States, Cyprus, Iceland, Malta, China and Malaysia are examples of non-signatory countries.
 Several other countries, such as Spain and Mexico, have signed the convention but have not ratified it.